CharlesZ-Chen/-multiDeclRefactor/README.md

 I currently have a `controller_checkstyle.py` as the middleware between the `checkstyle` backend and `multiDeclRefactor` frontend.

-Current architecture would make below future changes easily:
+Current architecture would make below future changes easy:

 - provides a new frontend/backend: just make a frontend/backend that output follows the json protocal.